-Even though there may be side effects, you may be recommended by the doctor to do so when the risk of getting infected outweighs the risk of immunisation.
+Additionally, vaccines are recommended because the risks of getting infected by a virus outweighs the risk of immunisation.
 For example, measles causes death in 2 out of 1,000 infected individuals, but a severe allergic reaction from the vaccine develops only in 1 out of a million individuals.

 Why is it important to be vaccinated?

-Is vaccination safe for pregnant women and people with pre-existing health conditions?
+What about for pregnant women or people with health conditions?

 Why do we need a new dose of flu vaccine every year?

 Unlike other pathogens, the flu viruses are particularly adept at changing their appearance.
-Your body may not be able to recognize and fight them effectively.
-Hence, every year, researchers develop vaccines based on the strains that are predicted to be circulating over the coming flu season.
+As a result, your body may not be able to recognise new strains nor fight them off as effectively.
+The influenza vaccine is recommended yearly as researchers continually develop new vaccines, based on the new strains that emerge each flu season.